 Local Governing Bodies must ensure that they are doing all they reasonably can to limit children's exposure to the risks from the school's IT system.
-As part of this, the trust and LGBs ensure that appropriate filtering and monitoring systems are in place and regularly review their effectiveness - see Local Governing Body roles and responsibilities section.
+As part of this, the trust and LGBs ensure that appropriate filtering and monitoring systems are in place and regularly review their effectiveness - see Local Committee of the Board roles and responsibilities section.